krautdevelopment/catmerge-Datenschutz/README.md

 Änderungen dieser Datenschutzerklärung

 Wir können diese Datenschutzerklärung von Zeit zu Zeit aktualisieren.
 Es liegt in Ihrer Verantwortung, diese Datenschutzerklärung regelmäßig zu überprüfen, um über etwaige Änderungen informiert zu bleiben.

+English:

+Privacy Policy for Cat Merge

+This privacy policy describes how Cat Merge collects, uses, and discloses information when you use the app.

+Information Collection and Use

+We do not collect personally identifiable information about you when you use Cat Merge.
+However, the app may collect anonymous usage data to improve the performance and functionality of the app.
+This data may include information about your device and how you use the app, but without personal identification.

+Unity Ads

+Cat Merge uses Unity Ads, an advertising platform provided by Unity Technologies, to display ads within the app.
+Unity Ads may collect anonymous usage data to provide personalized ads.
+For more information on how Unity Ads collects and uses data, please refer to Unity Technologies' Privacy Policy: https://unity3d.com/legal/privacy-policy.

+Cookies and Tracking

+Cat Merge does not use cookies or similar tracking technologies to collect information about your use of the app.

+Information Sharing

+We do not disclose personally identifiable information to third parties.
+Any collected data is used only for internal analysis purposes to improve the performance and user experience of the app.

+Changes to this Privacy Policy

+We may update this privacy policy from time to time.
+It is your responsibility to check this privacy policy regularly for any changes.